 What is Xanthalasma?

 Xanthalasma (Greek – ‘xanthos’ = yellow, ‘elasma’ = metal plate) is characterised by the presence of small yellow plaques that are more often visible on the upper eyelid when compared to the lower eyelid.
-The most common site of these yellow plaques is the inner aspect of the eyelid, may also be called the inner or medial canthus.
+The most common site of these yellow plaques is the inner aspect of the eyelid, sometimes referred to as the inner or medial canthus.

 Who gets them?

 - Although most patients have a normal lipid level, more than 30% do show an lipid abnormality.
-Serum cholesterol may possibly b elevated.
+Serum cholesterol could b elevated.

 - Xanthelasmas usually occ

 Other than the characteristic yellow colour, the lesions can be hard i.e. calcareous or soft.
 In the initial stages, they tend to be symmetrical with all four eyelids being involved.
-However, over time they may possibly join together and become larger lesions, making it look asymmetrical.
+However, over time they could join together and become larger lesions, making it look asymmetrical.

 Xanthalasma seems to bear a close relationship to high levels of lipids in the blood.
 In particular, they are related to the change in the structure of proteins that carry fats in the blood i.e. lipoproteins.
 In addition, they are seen in certain genetic conditions such as type II and type IV hyperlipidaemia.

 As has been described above, the lesions in xanthalasma are typically yellowish plaques that are seen on the inner aspect of the upper eyelids.
-They rarely cause any significant symptoms but in some cases they may possibly cause drooping of the eyelids, also called ptosis.
+They rarely cause any significant symptoms but in some cases they could cause drooping of the eyelids, also called ptosis.